gridai/grid-docs/docs/features/datastores/2_Using Datastores/2_creating-datastores.md

 ### Creating Datastore From Private AWS S3 Buckets

-Grid now supports the ability to create datastores from private AWS s3 buckets when using the `--no-copy` mode via the CLI.
-In order to allow Grid to access your private buckets you should create an authorized AWS Role using the `grid credential create --type s3` command (explained in detail below), after which you can run the `grid datastore create S3://<private-bucket-name-here> --no-copy` command as usual (no modifications needed).
-If any of your registered `s3` credentials can access the s3 bucket path specified, then Grid will automatically use them when creating the datastore (and when using that datastore in a `run` or `session`)
+Grid now supports the ability to create Datastores from private AWS s3 buckets by using the `--no-copy` mode via the CLI.
+In order to allow Grid to access your private buckets, you'll need to create an authorized AWS Role using the `grid credential create --type s3` command (explained in detail below).
+After, you can run the `grid datastore create S3://<private-bucket-name-here> --no-copy` command as usual - no modifications needed.
+If any of your registered `s3` credentials can access the s3 bucket path specified, then Grid will automatically use them when creating the Datastore (and when using that Datastore in a `run` or `session`)

 **[Refer To Page: Credentials](../../../platform/3_credentials.md) for more information.**